Paris Hotel National des Invalides Photos

 Cour d'Honneur courtyard at Hotel National des Invalides

-We took this photo from the second floor balcony looking at one part of the Cour d'Honneur at the Hotel National des Invalides with the many cannons on display, which was used as a military parade ground for ceremonies, yet you can also see a part of the chapel with its impressive dome, which is where you will now find the Tomb of Napoleon Bonaparte, but just below the clock there is a statue of Napoleon I.
+We took this photo from the second floor balcony looking at one part of the Cour d'Honneur at the Hotel National des Invalides with the many cannons on display, which was used as a military parade ground for ceremonies, yet you can also see a part of the chapel with its impressive golden dome roof, which is where you will now find the Tomb of Napoleon Bonaparte, but just below the clock there is a statue of Napoleon I.

 French Army cannon at Les Invalides